-ENACTMENT NO. R. 2011.
-066 COUNCIL BILL NO. C/S R-11-211 SPONSORED BY: Dan Lewis by request 1 RESOLUTION FOR AN AREA OF APPROXIMATELY 446 ACRES AND BORDERED GENERALLY 3 BY UNIVERSE BOULEVARD TO THE EAST, STATE LAND, APS SCHOOL SITES AND THE NORTHERN GEOLOGIC WINDOW TO THE SOUTH, VACANT BERNALILLO COUNTY LAND TO THE WEST, AND PASEO DEL NORTE TO THE 5 NORTH, ADOPTING THE VOLCANO TRAILS SECTOR DEVELOPMENT PLAN AS A RANK 3 PLAN; CHANGING EXISTING ZONING ON UNDEVELOPED PROPERTIES FROM RD TO SU-2 VOLCANO TRAILS VILLAGE CENTER, SU-2 VOLCANO TRAILS URBAN RESIDENTIAL, SU-2 VOLCANO TRAILS RESIDENTIAL 10 DEVELOPING AREA, SU-2 VOLCANO TRAILS SMALL LOT, SU-2 VOLCANO TRAILS MEDIUM LOT, AND SU-2 VOLCANO TRAILS OPEN SPACE.
-11 12 WHEREAS, the City Council, the governing body of the City of 13 Albuquerque, has the authority to adopt and amend plans for the physical development of areas within the planning and platting jurisdiction of the City authorized by Statute, Section 3-19-1 et seq., NMSA 1978, and by its home rule 15 powers: and 16 17 WHEREAS, on March 3, 2011 the Environmental Planning Commission, in its advisory role on land use and planning matters, recommended that the City 18 19 Council adopt the Volcano Trails Sector Development Plan (VTSDP); and 20 WHEREAS, the Environmental Planning Commission found approval of the Volcano Trails Sector Development Plan consistent with applicable goals and 21 22 policies of the Comprehensive Plan, the Westside Strategic Plan, the Trails and 23 Bikeways Facility Plan, the Facility Plan for Electric Service Transmission and the Comprehensive City Zoning Code, and R-270-1980.
+- 2 FOR AN AREA OF APPROXIMATELY 446 ACRES AND BORDERED GENERALLY - 3 BY UNIVERSE BOULEVARD TO THE EAST, STATE LAND, APS SCHOOL SITES - 4 AND THE NORTHERN GEOLOGIC WINDOW TO THE SOUTH, VACANT - 5 BERNALILLO COUNTY LAND TO THE WEST, AND PASEO DEL NORTE TO THE - 6 NORTH, ADOPTING THE VOLCANO TRAILS SECTOR DEVELOPMENT PLAN AS A - 7 RANK 3 PLAN; CHANGING EXISTING ZONING ON UNDEVELOPED PROPERTIES - 8 FROM RD TO SU-2 VOLCANO TRAILS VILLAGE CENTER, SU-2 VOLCANO - 9 TRAILS URBAN RESIDENTIAL, SU-2 VOLCANO TRAILS RESIDENTIAL - 10 DEVELOPING AREA, SU-2 VOLCANO TRAILS SMALL LOT, SU-2 VOLCANO - 11 TRAILS MEDIUM LOT, AND SU-2 VOLCANO TRAILS OPEN SPACE. - 12 WHEREAS, the City Council, the governing body of the City of - 13 Albuquerque, has the authority to adopt and amend plans for the physical - 14 development of areas within the planning and platting jurisdiction of the City - 15 authorized by Statute, Section 3-19-1 et seq., NMSA 1978, and by its home rule 16 powers; and - 17 WHEREAS, on March 3, 2011 the Environmental Planning Commission, in - 18 its advisory role on land use and planning matters, recommended that the City - 19 Council adopt the Volcano Trails Sector Development Plan (VTSDP); and - 20 WHEREAS, the Environmental Planning Commission found approval of the - 21 Volcano Trails Sector Development Plan consistent with applicable goals and - 22 policies of the Comprehensive Plan, the Westside Strategic Plan, the Trails and - 23 Bikeways Facility Plan, the Facility Plan for Electric Service Transmission and - 24 Subtransmission Facilities, the City of Albuquerque Major Public Open Space - 25 Facility Plan, the Facility Plan for Arroyos, the Northwest Mesa Escarpment Plan,

+26 the Comprehensive City Zoning Code, and R-270-1980.